-All counselors adhere to confidentiality.
+All counselors must follow professional guidelines and laws protecting student confidentiality.
 This applies to the information gathered from student discussions as well as to student records.
-This confidentiality will be maintained unless it is deemed that a student is at risk for harming him/herself or others.
+This confidentiality will be maintained unless it is deemed that a student is at risk for harming self or others.